oceanprotocol/ocean.py/READMEs/data-nfts-and-datatokens-flow.md

 # Run barge: start Ganache, Provider, Aquarius; deploy contracts; update ~/.ocean
 ./start_ocean.sh
 ```

-Wait for the `artifacts` directory and `address.json` file are successfully created
+Wait until the `artifacts` directory and `address.json` file are created.
+In the console:
-by using the following snippet in your console:

 ```console
 for i in $(seq 1 50); do